MrDrache333/Apple-HomeKit-Security-System-integration-for-Bosch-SmartHome/README.md

-# Apple-HomeKit-Security-System-integration-for-Bosch-SmartHome
+# How to integrate the Bosch SmartHome Security System into HomeKit using the ioBroker Plugins Node-Red, YaHKa and bshb
 This repository describes how to integrate the Bosch SmartHome Security System into Apple HomeKit

-# How to integrate the Bosch SmartHome Security System into HomeKit using the ioBroker Plugins Node-Red and YaHKa
 ![homekit](https://github.com/MrDrache333/Apple-HomeKit-Security-System-integration-for-Bosch-SmartHome/blob/main/homekit.jpg?raw=true)
 ![bshb](https://github.com/holomekc/ioBroker.bshb/raw/master/admin/bshb-logo.jpg)